 The critical element in interpreting data and the meaning behind it is the natural language processing algorithms.

-Streamline the text analysis processes with NLP technology
+Consider streamlining the text analysis processes with NLP technology